Showing books tagged "Pulitzer Prize for Fiction"

 This beautiful softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, unmarked, and the book is tight, square, and near fine.

-This beautiful hardcover is near fine, no marks, pages are tight and appear unread, the book is tight, square, and near fine.
-The dust jacket is unmarked, blue cloth boards, and bright gilt lettering on the spine of the book.
-People of the Book is a historical novel by Geraldine Brooks, published in 2008.
-Inspired by the true story of the Sarajevo Haggadah, a beautifully illuminated Jewish manuscript that survived centuries of war, the novel follows Hanna Heath, a rare book conservator from Australia.
-Hanna is called to restore the Haggadah after it resurfaces in war-torn Bosnia during the 1990s.
-The narrative alternates between Hanna's present-day investigation and historical vignettes that trace the Haggadah’s journey backward through time, revealing the lives of those who protected it.
-It’s a sweeping, multi-layered novel that blends literary fiction with historical intrigue.
+This beautiful hardcover edition is in fine condition, with no marks.
+The pages are crisp and appear unread, and the book remains tight, square, and unmarked.
+The dust jacket is clean and unmarked, with blue cloth boards and gilt lettering along the spine.
+People of the Book by Geraldine Brooks, published in 2008, is a historical novel inspired by the true story of the Sarajevo Haggadah, a beautifully illuminated Jewish manuscript that survived centuries of conflict.
+The story follows Hanna Heath, an Australian rare book conservator, who is called to restore the Haggadah after it resurfaces in war-torn Bosnia during the 1990s.
+The narrative alternates between Hanna’s present-day investigation and a series of historical vignettes that trace the Haggadah’s journey backward through time, revealing the lives of those who protected it.
+Richly layered and deeply researched, People of the Book blends literary fiction with historical intrigue.
 Brooks, a former journalist, won the Pulitzer Prize for Fiction in 2006 for her novel March.

-This like-new first printing hardcover is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
+This beautiful first Canadian edition is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
 The dust jacket is unmarked, orange cloth boards, and bright gilt lettering on the spine of the book.
 The Marriage Plot is set in the early 1980s, following three main characters as they navigate post-college life and relationships.
 It plays on the literary trope of the marriage plot, famously used in classic 19th-century novels by authors like Jane Austen and George Eliot.
 The Marriage Plot was praised for its rich character development and intelligent exploration of literature, love, and existential questions.
 Jeffrey Eugenides won the Pulitzer Prize for Fiction in 2003 for his novel Middlesex.
 With The Marriage Plot, he once again demonstrates his talent for blending literary depth with compelling storytelling.

 This like-new hardcover is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
-Dust cover is unmarked, black cloth boards, and white lettering on the spine of the book.
+The dust cover is unmarked, black cloth boards, and white lettering on the spine of the book.
 The Actual is a novella by Saul Bellow, published in 1997.
 As one of his later works, it reflects his signature exploration of human relationships, personal identity, and the nature of love.
 Though shorter than his earlier novels, The Actual retains the intellectual depth and vibrant prose that define Bellow’s writing.
 In 1976, Saul Bellow won both the Pulitzer Prize and the Nobel Prize in Literature, a rare and remarkable achievement.